13 posts

 Yea, you loses many of details has the direct export on font creator.

-You can can not export from AI.
-You can only import the actual vector in FC.
+can not export from AI.
+You can only

 Familiar with the subtle difference between throwing someone out of the door and letting someone in